daniel-roy-qc/hyperqueue/README.md

 You must install NodeJS and ExpressJS.

-To run it, type 'node ./bin/www'
+To run it, type 'node ./bin/www' in the directory 'hyperqueue'

 Everything is managed from a browser.